Windows Live: Software

-Microsoft has released several computer programs with "Windows Live" brand, a summary of which is included below.
+Microsoft has released several computer programs with the "Windows Live" brand, a summary of which is included below.
 All except Windows Live OneCare are freeware and published in a software suite called Windows Essentials (formerly Windows Live Essentials).
 Essentials programs are designed to integrate well with each other, within Windows, and with other Windows Live services such as OneDrive and Outlook.com.
 Windows Live OneCare on the other hand, was a commercial consumers utility marketed with a software as a service licensing model.